-If you’ve had a stroke of bad luck, dig your heels in and do something about it, rather than wasting your time getting upset, spreading the flames of anger or complaining.
+If you’ve had a stroke of bad luck, dig your heels in and do something about it rather than wasting your time getting upset and spreading the flames of anger or complaining.
 Happy people are not victims of circumstances.
 They rise above to reach their goals and fulfill their dreams.
-They visualize what they want, they see a picture of how they can get there and use affirmations to get closer to their goals.
+They visualize what they want, they see a picture of how they can get there, and use affirmations to get closer to their goals.

 Even if you are already quite happy, you can easily become happier by employing affirmations in imaginative ways.